QuentinRa/blog.quentinra.dev/maths/r/syntax/types/table.md

 xtabs(~ qual + quant, ech)
 ```

-The main difference is that ``xtabs`` is using
-formulas so when you learned them, you will be able
-to do quite the great contingency tables.
+The main difference is that `xtabs` is using formulas, so when you learned them, you will be able to do quite the great contingency tables.